 How are difficulty levels assigned?

-The difficulty levels have been assigned to the questions relative to the level of your entrance examination and is based on the latest pattern of your entrance exam.
+The difficulty levels have been assigned to the questions relative to the level of your entrance examination and are based on the latest pattern of your entrance exam.
 For example, the same question in physics may be assigned ‘Easy’ level for JEE Advanced and ‘Medium’ level for JEE Main and ‘Hard’ level for NEET.

 How to choose a difficulty level?

 While choosing your chapter for practice, you can change the difficulty level in the dropdown.
 The default selection for difficulty levels is – ‘All Difficulty Levels’.
 You can change it to Easy, Medium or Hard as per your needs.

 Choosing a difficulty level helps you in the following ways:

 - If you are at a beginner level, you may choose just ‘Easy’ level and after you have practiced all the ‘Easy’ Level questions through all the revision lists, start with the ‘Medium’ level questions and then, in the same manner the ‘Hard’ level questions.
 This helps you move to a higher difficulty level gradually with confidence and you don’t feel frustrated.